FULL FIX: Hamachi errors on Windows 10, 7

-- Now head over to the Hamachi installation directory, by default it should be C:Program Files (x86)LogMeIn Hamachi.
+- Now head over to the Hamachi installation directory, by default it should be:

 In some instances, Hamachi errors can appear if you’re using the latest version.
 When it comes to software, usually it’s a good practice to use the latest software since it offers the latest features and updates.

 However, sometimes certain features can be buggy, and that can lead to this and many other errors.
-To fix this problem, some users suggested to roll back to the older version of Hamachi and check if that helps.
+To fix this problem, some users suggested rolling back to the older version of Hamachi and checking if that helps.

 Bear in mind that Hamachi will check for the latest version once you install it, so be sure to prevent it from downloading the latest updates.

-- Press Windows Key + S and enter windows firewall.
-Select Windows Defender Firewall from the list.
+- Search for windows firewall and select Windows Defender Firewall from the list.

-- When Windows Defender Firewall opens, click on Advanced settings from the menu on the left.
+- Click on Advanced settings from the menu on the left.

-After doing that, your firewall should be completely disabled.
-We have to mention that disabling the firewall isn’t the best choice in terms of safety, but if Hamachi works after you disable your firewall, the issue is probably related to one of your firewall settings, so you’ll need to manually find and change the problematic setting.
+Note: Disabling the firewall isn’t the best choice in terms of safety, but if Hamachi works after you do that, the issue is probably related to one of your firewall settings, so you’ll need to manually find and change it.

-Several users reported that port 25565 was the problem, so to fix this issue, be sure that the port 25565 is open in Incoming rules page.
+Several users reported that port 25565 was the problem, so to fix this issue, be sure that port 25565 is open on the Incoming rules page.
 After making this change, the problem should be resolved and Hamachi will start working again.